"Generating fractals can be an artistic endeavor, a mathematical pursuit, or just a soothing diversion."

 A symmetric binary tree is constructed by starting with a trunk that branches into two segments at a given angle, one to the left and one to the right, with each branch scaled by the same amount.
 Each branch is then split again according to the same angle and scaling ratio.
 This construction is iterated as many times as desired.
 This back stitch design (12.5" x 12.5" on 18 count canvas) consists of four copies of 8 iterations of a symmetric binary tree with angle 45 ° and scaling ratio 1/sqrt(2), with the copies placed at 90° around a common center point.
 The branch tips of this binary tree (the points at the end of an infinite iteration of branches) is the Levy Dragon shown above.

 The Heighway Dragon involves only a slight modification to the formulas that generate the Levy Dragon, yet the image is completely different.
 It was first investigated in 1966 by three physicists but was introduced to mathematicians by Martin Gardner in his Mathematical Games column of Scientific American.
 One of the amazing properties of the Heighway Dragon is that despite its boundary being extremely non-smooth, four copies of the dragon fit exactly together around a central point.
-I tried to illustrate this mathematical idea in my back stitch design (10" by 10" on 18 count canvas) that shows four copies of 12 iterations of the dragon in red, green, gold, and blue, each rotated by 90° as you go clockwise around the image.
+I tried to illustrate this mathematical idea in my back stitch design on the left (10" by 10" on 18 count canvas) that shows four copies of 12 iterations of the dragon in red, green, gold, and blue, each rotated by 90° as you go clockwise around the image.
 What might not be obvious from the design is that each dragon can be traced starting at the center point as one continuous alternating sequence of vertical and horizontal stitches.
+The design on the right (14" by 11" on 22 count canvas) illustrates that the Heighway Dragon is composed on an infinite union of geometrically similar components (shown in different shades of blue), any two of which intersect at no more than one cut point.
+In theory one could start stitching this design at the "tail" on the left and alternate horizontal and vertical stitches until reaching the "head" at the right.
 See Heighway Dragon for more information.